latifabu/eng103a_Devops/README.md

 Why we are able to see different regions interact with each other?
 So we can select regions that are closest region to the users. when we deploy closer to our user so we can get faster response.
 BA TEAMS, WE NEED TO KNOW WHO IS GOING to use the product, how many users, when they will use it.Usage times, analysis is needed for scaling. scaling for demand increase.

-## Launching an instance in AWS using unbutu
+## Launching an instance on using AWS
+Here we will launch the app on AWS.
 - Log into your AWS account
+- Select region Europe-Ireland
 - Find the `EC2` service
 - Navigate to the `launch instance` drop down menu and click `launch instance`
 - Choose an Amazon Machine Image (AMI)
 - Search for `Ubuntu Server 18.04 LTS (HVM), SSD Volume Type - ami-07d8796a2b0f8d29c (64-bit x86) / ami-01ddc0aefcdbc53e7 (64-bit Arm)` and select
-- Choose an instance type, select the `12 nano` type with `1` vCPUSs (can change later)
+- Choose an instance type, select the `12 nano` type with `1` vCPUS (can change later)
 - Next configure instance details
 - Select subnet drop down menu and enter `subnet-0429d69d55dfad9d2|DevOpsStudent default 1a`
 - Auto-assign Public IP to `enable`
 - Next page, storage page.
 Do not change anything
 - Add tags.
 Key: `NAME` and value `ENG103A_LATIF`
 - Add security group name follwing previous naming convention `ENG103A_LATIF`.
 Add `ENG103A_LATIF` to description.
 Due to a mistake my secuirty group name was `launch-wizard-9` but should follow the correct naming convention.
+- Set SSH sources to "my ip" and although optional, add "only my ip" to description.
+NOTE: It is always good to add descriptions.
 - Review and launch
 - Launch: `choose a new key pair` and enter `key name`

 On local host:
+- Open terminal as admin
+- Download and copy key
 - `cd ~/ .ssh`
 - `nano eng103a.pem`
--  enter details into `eng103a.pem`
+-  enter content into `eng103a.pem`
 -  `cat eng103a.pem` to check content
 -  `chmod 400 eng103a.pem` to change permissions
+-  Go back to AWS copy and then best the below link into the terminal.
--  `ssh -i "eng103a.pem" unbuntu@ec2-54-155-213-30.eu-west-1.compute.amazonaws.com` - unbuntu@ followed by Public IPv4 DNS.
+-  `ssh -i "eng103a.pem" unbuntu@ec2-54-155-213-30.eu-west-1.compute.amazonaws.com:~` - `ssh -i "eng103a.pem" unbuntu@<Public IPv4 DNS:~`>.
 - enter yes
 - You are now in the VM
 - run: